fossabot/uploadcare-uploader/README.md

          alt="">
 </a>

-This is a WIP repo of the next-generation file uploader based on the [Uploadcare platform][uc-home].
+This is a repo of the next-generation file uploader based on the [Uploadcare platform][uc-home], a work in progress.

 Check out the [Launch Roadmap][github-issue-1].